Sheepheerd/lightspeed/README.md

 # mousefree
-A mouse replacer for wayland
+A mouse replacer for wayland (purely a proof of concept - pre alpha)

 ## Getting Started